 Analyzing the What? - Capabilities and Actions steps

 Visualizing the How? - Initiative and Roadmap steps

 However, you can start developing your strategic roadmap from any of the six Jibility Steps.

 You are starting a new strategic roadmap from scratch.

 This is the most common starting point when you are building a brand new strategic roadmap.
 When you are starting from a blank canvas, then logically you should start from the first Jibility Step by describing your challenges and then just follow the rest of the steps.

 Understanding your challenges is a good starting point to understand "Why?" your roadmap is required.

 You were given a set of objectives and now need to understand why and how.

-After defining your objectives, you can also proceed straight into defining your capabilities and come back to your challenges later but we suggest that you should understand your challenges first in order to ensure you have the right context when mapping your capabilities.
+After defining your objectives, you can also proceed straight into defining your capabilities and come back to your challenges later, but we suggest that you clearly understand your challenges first to ensure that you have the right context when mapping your capabilities.